History of the Jews in Somalia

-The history of Jews in Somalia refers to the historical presence of Jewish communities in the Horn of Africa country of Somalia.
+The history of the Jews in Somalia refers to the historical presence of Jewish communities in the Horn of Africa country of Somalia.

 Judaism in the Somali peninsula has received little attention in the historical record.
 However, there is evidence of a Jewish presence in the area for centuries, with some members of the community openly practicing their faith and others practicing in secret.
 Many of the Jews in the area were Adenite and Yemenite Jews, who came to the region as merchants and religious service providers.
 However, a report in 1949 states that there were "no Jews left in Italian and British Somaliland".
 While the traditional Jewry in Somalia is known, little is known about the crypto-Jews who practice their faith discreetly.

 Jewry in Somalia

 The presence of Jewish communities in Somalia has been the subject of much speculation and debate throughout history.
-Historical records suggest that a small number of Jews, estimated to be around 100-200 individuals, migrated to Somalia in the early 1900s as traders and settled in coastal towns such as Berbera, Zeila, Mogadishu, and Brava.
+Historical records suggest that a small number of Jews, estimated to be around 100-200 individuals, migrated to Somalia in the early 1900s as traders and settled in coastal towns such as Berbera, Zeila and Brava.
 However, a report by the Jewish Telegraphic Agency (JTA) published in 1949 stated that there were "no Jews left in Italian and British Somaliland".
-Despite this, there are indications that both traditional and crypto-Jews may have continued to reside in Somalia even after this time.